eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The lifecycle of a PID or an attestation starts when a User, using their Wallet Unit, requests a PID Provider or an Attestation Provider to issue the PID or an attestation to their Wallet Unit.
 The following trust relationships are established during issuance:

-1. The Wallet Unit authenticates the PID Provider or Attestation Provider using the certificate referred to in [Section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle).
+1. The Wallet Unit authenticates the PID Provider or Attestation Provider using the access certificate referred to in [Section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle).
 This ensures that the User can trust that the PID or attestation they are about to receive, is issued by an authenticated PID Provider or Attestation Provider respectively.
 See [Section 6.6.2.2](#6622-wallet-instance-authenticates-the-pid-provider-or-attestation-provider) below describing how this will be done.

 2. The PID Provider or Attestation Provider authenticates the User, meaning that the Provider is sure about the identity of the User.
 This is necessary to enable determination of the values of the attributes that the Provider will attest to.
 For instance, a PID Provider needs to authenticate the User to ensure it provides a PID containing the correct family name and date of birth.
 The method by which the PID Provider or Attestation Provider performs User identification and authentication is out of scope of the ARF, as these processes are specific to each PID Provider or Attestation Provider.